igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

 Ants form colonies, cells form organisms, and neurons form brains that give rise to conciousness.
 [Many other examples abound](https://www.nature.com/scitable/topicpage/biological-complexity-and-integrative-levels-of-organization-468), all the way down to chemical and physical phenonmena and all the way up to the level of human populations.
-More interesting discussions of emergence in biology are [here](https://www.ncbi.nlm.nih.gov/pubmed/18166390) and [here](https://www.wired.com/2008/02/complexity-theo/).
+You can find informative descriptions of emergence in biology [here](https://www.ncbi.nlm.nih.gov/pubmed/18166390) and [here](https://www.wired.com/2008/02/complexity-theo/).